TAO Toolkit Quick Start Guide

 Note

-When installing the TAO Toolkit Launcher to your host machine’s native python3 as opposed to the recommended route of using virtual environment, you may get an error saying that tao binary wasn’t found.
+When installing the TAO Toolkit Launcher to your host machine’s native Python3 as opposed to the recommended route of using virtual environment, you may get an error saying that tao binary wasn’t found.
 This is because the path to your tao binary installed by pip wasn’t added to the PATH environment variable in your local machine.
-In this case, please run the following command:
+To fix this, run the following command:

 Copy